MIS BA: Graph Durations

 The aim of this tool is to help you identify where bottle necks are occurring.

-The three metrics explained:
+The two metrics explained:

 “Avg. % time spent per case”

 This is the average percentage of time that a node takes per case over all cases.
 So, in other words, if a node is costing your end users a lot of time, this value will be higher than the other nodes.

 This metric is essential for qualifying a problem exposed by the previous metric, ‘Avg. % time spent per case’ - if the node has only been used in a few cases, then the average time is irrelevant, or at least not urgent.

 Here’s an example of a testing NDA model

 It’s clear to look at that there is a bottle neck in the node named “name_case” - which in this model is a node with a single interface asking the end user to give a name for the case.

 It turned out that people were struggling to come up with a good name.

 After removing that node, we reduced the time cost on the model, thereby optimizing it.